ukhsa-collaboration/snapperdb/README.md

 The Picard tool suite is available from http://broadinstitute.github.io/picard/

+Set *PICARD_JAR* - full path to the GATK Java archive.

 **GATK**

 GATK is available from https://www.broadinstitute.org/gatk/.
-Please read the licencing information before using (https://www.broadinstitute.org/gatk/about/#licensing)
+Please read the licensing information before using (https://www.broadinstitute.org/gatk/about/#licensing)

 Set *GATK_JAR* - full path to the GATK Java archive.